lazywithclass/emacs-nav/README.md

 comes from running in the frame where it was started, keeping window management simple.
 The Nav key bindings are also simple -- each key command is a single keystroke long.

+# Fork notes

+This is a fork tweaked for my needs, I changed the following:

+ * nav-jump-to-home now nav-jump-to-workspace, `cd`s to ~/workspace instead of ~
+ * nav-jump-to-name now accepts more than just one character, so one can jump to files easily

 # Install
 Put something like this in your ~/.emacs: